What are the risk factors for stomach cancer?

 Helicobacter pylori infection

 Infection with Helicobacter pylori (H pylori) bacteria seems to be a major cause of stomach cancer, especially cancers in the lower (distal) part of the stomach.
-Long-term infection of the stomach with this germ may lead to inflammation (chronic atrophic gastritis) and pre-cancerous changes of the inner lining of the stomach (see “Do we know what causes stomach cancer?”).
+Long-term infection of the stomach with this germ may lead to inflammation (called chronic atrophic gastritis) and pre-cancerous changes of the inner lining of the stomach.
+(See “Do we know what causes stomach cancer?”)

 People who have had a certain type of lymphoma of the stomach known as mucosa-associated lymphoid tissue (MALT) lymphoma have an increased risk of getting adenocarcinoma of the stomach.
 This is probably because MALT lymphoma of the stomach is caused by infection with H pylori bacteria.